kitschpatrol/yanki-obsidian/readme.md

 ### Local logging

 For debugging purposes, Yanki Obsidian maintains simple local counters of how many notes have been synced successfully.
-Yanki Obsidian doesn't send these statistics anywhere, and they are accessible to you in the plugin's `data.json` file.
+Yanki Obsidian doesn't send these statistics anywhere, and they are accessible to you in the [Advanced](#advanced-settings) section of the plugin's setting tab.

 ## The future

 A few features are under consideration:

 - [ ] Sync Anki's review statistics back to Obsidian.

-- [ ] Links back to the Obsidian source note on each card in Anki.
+- [ ] Optionally add a link back to the Obsidian source note on each card in Anki.

+- [ ] Optionally render Markdown → HTML with Obsidian's pipeline + stylesheets.

+If you have others in mind, feel free to [open an issue](https://github.com/kitschpatrol/yanki-obsidian/issues) with a suggestion.

 - [ ] Nicer stylesheets / theming for notes in both Anki and Obsidian.
-- [ ] Render Markdown → HTML with Obsidian's pipeline + stylesheets.

-If you have others in mind, feel free to [open an issue](https://github.com/kitschpatrol/yanki-obsidian/issues) with a suggestion.

 ## Background

 ### Implementation notes

-The Yanki Obsidian plugin is built on [`yanki`](https://github.com/kitschpatrol/yanki), a command line tool and TypeScript library that handles all the Markdown wrangling and communication with Anki, and it also includes extensive automated tests approaching 100% coverage, plus some additional documentation.
+The Yanki Obsidian plugin is built on [`yanki`](https://github.com/kitschpatrol/yanki), a command line tool and TypeScript library that handles all the Markdown wrangling and communication with Anki.
+All functionality not specifically related to Obsidian is managed under the [`yanki`](https://github.com/kitschpatrol/yanki) project repository, including extensive automated tests and additional documentation.

-If you want to sync Markdown like the Yanki plugin does from outside of Obsidian, the stand-alone [`yanki`](https://github.com/kitschpatrol/yanki) CLI tool and library implements all of the same core features (plus a few extras).
+If you want to sync Markdown like the Yanki plugin does from outside of Obsidian, the stand-alone [`yanki`](https://github.com/kitschpatrol/yanki) CLI tool and TypeScript library implements all of the same core features (plus a few extras).
 Using the `yanki` CLI tool directly will not interfere with syncing from the Yanki Obsidian plugin.

-In turn, `yanki` is built on top of [`yanki-connect`](https://github.com/kitschpatrol/yanki-connect), which is a layer of TypeScript over the [Anki-Connect](https://foosoft.net/projects/anki-connect/) API.
+The [`yanki`](https://github.com/kitschpatrol/yanki) CLI tool and library is built on top of [`yanki-connect`](https://github.com/kitschpatrol/yanki-connect), which is a layer of TypeScript over the [Anki-Connect](https://foosoft.net/projects/anki-connect/) API.

 ### Other Obsidian Anki plugins